Scalable Wavelength Arbitration for Microring-based DWDM Transceivers

 \subsection{Matching Phase}

-\ieeefiguredoublecolumn{./figure_draft/illustrator/fig14_bemprinciple.pdf}{Lock Allocation Table (LAT) formation for the matching phase. (a) Search Tables (ST) are offseted by Relation Indices ($RI$) such that aligned table entries correspond to the same laser wavelengths. (b) When Relation Index is not found between the pair during the relation search ($RI=\phi$), we assume the microrings are effectively clustered and form separate Lock Allocation Tables with respect to those pairs.
-For brevity, only wavelength values are shown in Search Table and Lock Allocation Table.}{fig_13}

-\ieeefiguredoublecolumn{./figure_draft/illustrator/fig13_bem.pdf}{Single-Step Matching algorithm: (a) Zero occurrence, (b) One occurrence, and (c) More than one occurrence of Relation NULL ($RI=\phi$).}{fig_14}

-We describe our non-iterative matching algorithm for the LtC arbitration, which we call the Single-Step Matching (SSM) algorithm.
-A key data structure is the lock allocation table, which provides a global view of the wavelength lock candidates for microrings in the wavelength domain.
+We describe the Single-Step Matching (SSM) algorithm, a non-iterative matching algorithm designed for the LtC arbitration.
+A key data structure is the lock allocation table, which provides a global view of wavelength lock candidates for microrings in the wavelength domain.

 As illustrated in \myfigref{fig_13}(a), the table is constructed by organizing the search tables into a two-dimensional structure, where the horizontal axis represents different microrings and the vertical axis represents search table entries, or lock candidates.
-The relation index is used to vertically offset the search tables so that entries at the same vertical position correspond to the same wavelength, while the tables are arranged horizontally based on the target spectral ordering ($s_{i}$).
-The algorithm then assigns lock targets to each microring through an ordered assignment, achieving a non-iterative matching that follows the specified target ordering.
-While this approach works smoothly when all relation searches return a valid relation index, special attention is needed when any search fails to find a relation index, which we denote as $RI=\phi$.
+The search tables are vertically offset by the relation index so that entries at the same vertical position correspond to the same wavelength, while the tables are arranged horizontally based on the target spectral ordering ($s_{i}$).
+The algorithm then assigns lock targets to each microring through an ordered assignment, achieving a non-iterative matching that follows the specified target ordering up to cyclic equivalence.
+While this approach works seamlessly when all relation searches return a valid relation index, special care is required when any relation search fails to find a relation index, which we denote as $RI=\phi$.
 In such cases, we assume that the microring resonance wavelengths are “grouped” and form the sub-allocation tables according to the occurrences of $RI=\phi$.